-Growing up in a family of construction workers, I connected with tools and materials at an early age.
+Growing up around the construction trade, I connected with tools and materials at an early age.
 Exposure to jobsites in my youth helped shape my interest in architecture and the ever-evolving organism of the built environment.
 These early experiences continue to inform my work and contribute to my own sense of place and identity.

-My current work presents as a collection of fictional architectural models wryly alluding to the seriousness of these issues.
-The works are sometimes influenced by memories from my life-perhaps a childhood home or place I’ve traveled.
-During the process of making them, I run through a range of emotions as I’m forced to consider the incongruities the subject matter often holds for me.
+My current work presents as a collection of eccentric architectural models and cityscapes wryly alluding to the gravity of these issues.
+The pieces are further influenced by my own memories-perhaps of childhood homes or places I’ve visited.
+The process of making them moves me across a range of thoughts and emotions as I consider the incongruities the subject matter represents to me.

-My materials are collected from woodshops, reclaim stores and curbsides, in keeping with my desire to reuse when possible.
-The inherent meaning and history the materials carry helps provide many points of connection for viewers, allowing opportunity for dialog to begin.
+My materials are collected from woodshops, salvage yards, and curbsides, in keeping with my inclination to reuse when possible.
+Their inherent meanings and histories add layers of narrative to the work and provide points of connection for the viewer.

 Contact Me or join my Mailing List

 Autobody Fine Art Gallery & Studios